ANCHOR: Error-Controlled Adaptive Numerical Correction for Neural Operator Time Marching: Results

 To further assess solution quality beyond aggregate error metrics, Fig.~\ref{fig:2d_burgers_error_contours} presents spatial error contours at selected discrete time instances for two representative test samples.
 The AR-DON predictions exhibit errors that are several orders of magnitude larger than those of the other frameworks, underscoring their pronounced sensitivity to error accumulation in two-dimensional spatiotemporal dynamics.
 While TI-DON substantially reduces these errors, noticeable deviations in the solution profiles persist and continue to grow with time.
-By contrast, ANCHOR consistently suppresses error amplification by leveraging targeted solver corrections, resulting in spatiotemporal stable and accurate solutions even over extended rollouts.
+By contrast, ANCHOR consistently suppresses error amplification by leveraging targeted solver corrections, resulting in spatiotemporally stable and accurate solutions even over extended rollouts.
 These results demonstrate that the proposed framework remains robust in high-dimensional regimes, where error propagation is significantly more challenging than in the one-dimensional case.
-Consistent with our hypothesis, we observe an approximate 30\% reduction in computational time compared to the classical numerical solver.
+Consistent with our hypothesis, the proposed approach reduces computational time by approximately 30\% relative to the classical numerical solver, while reducing the peak relative $L_2$ error by roughly 80\% compared to the neural-operator surrogate.
+This peak-error reduction comes at the expense of the TI-DeepONet’s speed, highlighting the trade-off between accuracy and computational cost.
 This signifies that ANCHOR effectively balances the computational efficiency of TI-DON with the accuracy of the high-fidelity solver.

+In a similar spirit to the 1D Burgers' case, we also implement AR-DON, AR-FNO, and TI-FNO as the inexpensive neural operator surrogate within the ANCHOR framework for the 2D Burgers' equation.
+The relative $L_2$ error behavior for a representative sample is shown in Fig.~\ref{fig:diff_no_2d_burgers}.
+As expected, purely autoregressive approaches such as AR-DON and AR-FNO do not yield bounded error even within the ANCHOR framework.
+In contrast, TI-based neural operators (TI-DON and TI-FNO), when coupled with the ANCHOR framework, exhibit bounded error behavior over time.